 PHYSICAL EDUCATION (begins in Kindergarten)

-Physical Education provides the opportunity to teach students about movement, strategies, cooperation and teamwork, problem solving, and health related wellness.
+Early Childhood students participate in different dance, aerobics, movement of yoga classes, designed to develop gross motor skills.
+Physical Education class provides the opportunity to teach students about movement, strategies, cooperation and teamwork, problem solving, and health related wellness.
 Exposing students to a variety of sports and methods of fitness can teach the whole student an enjoyment for the physical activities as well as build social, psychomotor, and cognitive skills.
 Classes strive to provide the means for students to become more confident with their abilities, increase their knowledge of health-related fitness, and to remain physically active.

 We look forward to meeting you and beginning a conversation about how St. Peter’s School could be a good fit for your family